vintlang/vintlang/repl/docs/en/strings.md

 andika(b) // ["vint", "mambo", "habari"]
 ```

-By understanding strings and their manipulation in Nuru, you can effectively work with text data in your programs.
+By understanding strings and their manipulation in vint, you can effectively work with text data in your programs.